Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Selection Criteria of WD candidates

 The relationship between distance and proper motion for celestial objects reveals a direct correlation: objects that are closer to us generally exhibit larger proper motions and vice versa.
 This relationship finds expression in the concept of reduced proper motion (RPM) \citep{1972ApJ...173..671J}, represented as $H_m$, which integrates the proper motion and apparent magnitude to facilitate an approximate estimation of absolute magnitude,

 where $\mu$ is the proper motion in units of arcseconds per year, $m$ is the apparent magnitude, $M$ is the absolute magnitude, and $v_\mathrm{t}$ is the tangential velocity in units of kilometres per second.
 For a specific colour, the distribution of RPM represents the combination of the absolute magnitude and the tangential velocity.
-The implicit assumption of RPM is that, {\em if} faint stars in the solar neighbourhood follows a similar population of the peculiar velocity $(v_\mathrm{t}$), the measured proper motion and apparent magnitude give an estimate of the absolute magnitude.
+The implicit assumption of RPM is that if faint stars in the solar neighbourhood follow a population with similar peculiar velocity $(v_\mathrm{t}$), the measured proper motion and apparent magnitude give an estimate of the absolute magnitude.
 The deep HSC data enables us to probe WDs and stars in the thick disc and halo regions, which tend to have larger velocities with respect to the Sun (see below).
 Such WDs give an even larger RPM than thin-disc WDs do at a given colour.
-On the other hand, stars in the thick disc and halo could give a contamination to the region of relatively bright WDs in the RPM diagram.
+On the other hand, stars in the thick disc and halo could give contaminations to the region of relatively bright WDs in the RPM diagram.

 WDs are intrinsically much fainter than main-sequence (MS) stars (by about 10 magnitudes), while their velocities are comparable.
 Therefore, there is a gap between WDs and other objects (MS stars, dwarfs, giants, etc), which gives an efficient way to separate WDs and other objects to obtain a pure WD sample.
-As shown in Figure~\ref{fig:8_RPM}, we present the RPM diagrams for different cuts of the proper motion detection signal-to-noise ratio ($S/N$) ranging from $S/N=0$ to $5$.
+As shown in Figure~\ref{fig:8_RPM}, we present the RPM diagrams for different cuts of the proper motion detection signal-to-noise ratio ranging from $\mu/\sigma_\mu=0$ to $5$.
 Here we calculate the RPM, ${\rm H}_r$ for each object using the HSC $r$-band magnitude and the proper motion (Section~\ref{ssec:PM}).
 As the proper motion significance increases, the separation is more evident.
-We choose the 4$\sigma$ threshold as our default threshold, which has removed most non-moving objects that are unlikely to be WDs.
+We choose the 4$\sigma_\mu$ threshold as our default threshold, which has removed most non-moving objects that are unlikely to be WDs.